Explained: EV charging and Tesla charger options

 You plug things in to charge every day - your cell phone, your computer, a tablet.
 EV charging is similar to that.
 You plug in an EV so it can charge the battery in order for the car’s motor to run.
 EVs are powered by large battery packs that store DC energy.

-However, most homes only supply AC power.
-So, all EVs are equipped with an on-board charger that converts the AC power that comes from the charger to DC power, so the energy can be stored in the battery.
+However, things are a bit different when it comes to charging an EV in a home.
+At your home, as with most places in general, you only have access to AC power.
+For this reason, all EVs are equipped with an on-board charger that converts the AC power that comes from the charger to DC power, so the energy can be stored in the battery.
 The conversion from AC to DC power adds some time to the charging process.

 So how long does charging actually take?
 Well, actual charging speeds depend on a few different factors: the charging equipment, sometimes called Electric Vehicle Supply Equipment (EVSE), the power source, and the EV’s own onboard charging capacity.